biaoli0/CryptoPriceSystem/README.md

 ## API

-Here is the DEMO URL: https://zmo4wwe92d.execute-api.ap-southeast-2.amazonaws.com/dev/
+Here is the Demo URL: https://zmo4wwe92d.execute-api.ap-southeast-2.amazonaws.com/dev/

 - `GET /subscribe?email=:email`: Add email subscription.
 DEMO API is under development mode.
 Any new email needs to sign up in order to work with the rest of the endpoints.
   - Query parameters: